usaid-cs/yesterday-i-learned/linguistics.md

 > the scientific study of language and its structure, including the study of morphology, syntax, phonetics, and semantics

+- The earliest use of ["小姐"](https://zh.wikipedia.org/wiki/%E5%B0%8F%E5%A7%90) was in the Song dynasty, referring to prostitutes, "bartenders" (a woman who drinks with you), or exotic dancers.
+That became "damsel" in the Yuan dynasty. "小姐" may still be used to contextually refer to prostitutes, so you may be forced to use ["女士"](https://zh.wikipedia.org/wiki/%E6%96%87%E4%BA%BA) (educated woman) or ["姑娘"](https://zh.wikipedia.org/wiki/%E5%A7%91%E5%A8%98) (young woman, servant, or a prostitute in a brothel who has yet to receive a customer) instead.
+There is also "夫人" for when you want to refer to a woman as someone's wife.
+- ["先生"](https://baike.baidu.com/item/%E5%85%88%E7%94%9F/4066) didn't explicitly refer to men either.
+Like today, it was used to address people born before you, but unlike today, these people may also be female.
+In the Qing dynasty, "先生" was used in a book called "文明小史" to refer to, again, prostitutes.
 - ["Resilience" is considered the standard form of this noun, and many usage authorities consider "resiliency" a useless variant.](https://writingexplained.org/resilience-vs-resiliency-difference)
 - "Senility": how senile you are.
 - *Oligo-* means a few, not monarchs.
 [Oligarchy](https://en.wikipedia.org/wiki/Oligarchy) is where a few people control the country.
 Monarchy (Mono-archy) is where one person controls the country.
 [Diarchy](https://en.wikipedia.org/wiki/Diarchy) is also a thing, e.g. where [Andorra is ruled](https://en.wikipedia.org/wiki/List_of_Co-Princes_of_Andorra) by the co-princes appointed by the French president and the Catholic pope.